Bacto/homeAutomationGuide/Linky.md

 ### Power supply

 The TIC can supply power, between `A` and `I1` connectors.
-This power supply is not powerful at all and can't power an ESP8266.
+This power supply is not powerful at all and can't power an ESP.
 Don't loose time on it like I did.

 It's an alternative courant supply, 12v peak to peak.
 6 Vrms ± 10% at 50 kHz with 130 MW minimum.